PedroBern/django-graphql-auth/docs/quickstart.md

 }
 ```

 Something went wrong!
-Now you know the response format that you can expect of
+Now you know the response format that you can expect of all mutations (with the exception of the `ObtainJSONWebToken` mutation - more on that later).
-all mutations.

 Let's try again: